greencardamom/MediaWikiAwkAPI/README.md

 **UPDATE (June 2018)** -- this project no longer maintained.
 [BotWikiAwk](https://github.com/greencardamom/BotWikiAwk) is a newer project that includes expanded libraries and tools.
-Library functions are in library.awk and updated JSON functions are in json.awk
+Library functions are in library.awk (replacing mwapi.awk) and updated JSON functions are in json.awk (replacing json2var.awk)

 MediaWiki Awk API